Personal relationships of Michael Jackson: Married life and disagreements

 For the next year of their married life, the newly wedded couple divided their time between Jackson's 2700 acre Neverland Ranch in Santa Ynez, California and Presley's 1 acre estate, 100 mi away in Hidden Hills.
 Defying the initial thoughts of some of the public, Presley did not move into Jackson's home upon getting married.
 According to J. Randy Taraborrelli, this was due to her wanting to remain independent, as well as Presley's children (Danielle and Benjamin) finding their new stepfather "a little strange".

 The pair first appeared together on television at the 1994 MTV Video Music Awards, in what has been described as a "memorable moment".
 Holding hands, the couple walked onto the stage in New York.
 In front of a television audience of 250 million, Jackson announced, "Just think, nobody thought this would last", before embracing Presley in a kiss.
 Afterward, Presley became angered at her husband, feeling he had used her.
 The male pop singer reasoned that the liplock, which was dubbed "The Kiss of the Century", would be talked about for decades, with people playing the clip over and over.
-Jackson's attempts at placating his wife proved futile; she told the singer not to "fucking even come near me" and remained angry for several days.
+Jackson's attempts at placating his wife proved futile; she told him not to "fucking even come near me" and remained angry for days.

 In the same week, Jackson and Presley had another argument.
 Newspaper reports had been suggesting that if Elvis were alive, he would not approve of his daughter's marriage.
 Annoyed, Jackson suggested that the couple could find out by holding a séance to contact the deceased "King of Rock 'n' Roll".
 During the session they would ask his opinion of the union.
 Presley felt the idea was tasteless and, upon Jackson's continuing to push the idea, warned, "If you stay on this particular road, they're gonna need a medium to contact you in the Great Beyond, because I'm about to put you there, right now."
 The two never spoke of the incident again.